ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <h2>Forecast for Jackson County</h2>
    <p>
       <div style="font-size:120%">
-         <h3>Today</h3>Rain showers likely.
+         <h3>Today</h3>A chance of rain showers.
 Cloudy, with a high near 46.
-North northeast wind around 14 mph, with gusts as high as 24 mph.
+North northeast wind around 13 mph, with gusts as high as 24 mph.
 Chance
-         of precipitation is 70%.<br></div>
+         of precipitation is 50%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
-         <h3>Tonight</h3>Rain showers likely before 7pm.
+         <h3>Tonight</h3>A chance of rain showers before 7pm.
 Partly cloudy, with a low around 33.
-North northwest wind 2 to 12 mph, with gusts as high
+North northwest wind 5 to 12 mph, with gusts as
-         as 20 mph.
-Chance of precipitation is 70%.<br></div>
+         high as 20 mph.
+Chance of precipitation is 50%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
          <h3>Monday</h3>Sunny.
 High near 60, with temperatures falling to around 57 in the afternoon.
-West northwest wind 2 to 12 mph, with gusts
+West northwest wind 3 to 12 mph, with gusts
          as high as 21 mph.<br></div>
    </p>
    <p>